ScribeDAO/scribedao.github.io/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+See `contributions.md` for a more thorough explanation of how to get the ball rolling on your local machine!

 ## Learn More

 To learn more about Next.js, take a look at the following resources: